gabriele-galeotti/SweetAda/README.md

 Latest news:

+28/12/2021
+- many changes to Amiga-FS-UAE configuration; ZorroII package, still to be completed
+- segregate apart IOEMU in various targets; this will simplify sectioning out this part for a physical board
+- exposed some NOPs assembly
+- unfortunately, the QEMU LEON3 IOEMU panel does not work due to a bad patch;
+  this will be corrected in the next QEMU release
+- cosmetics, cleanups and other changes

 12/10/2021
 - experimental Print_Float in Console unit; only print floats; you have to set RTS := SFP and USE_LIBGCC := Y in configuration.in